clc48/-How-the-Internet-works-and-Linux/README.md

 6.The browser displays the requested page on the computer screen.

-#DOMAIN NAMES
+#DOMAIN NAMES AND TLD'S
 A domain name is simply the name assigned to an IP address.
 As we mentioned before, if the IP address is the phone number in a phonebook, the DNS is the phonebook itself therefore the tool we use to find it, and the Domain name would be the equivalent to the contact's name.

 A domain name takes the form of two main elements.
 For example, the domain name Github.com consists of the website’s name (Github) and the domain name extension (.com).
 When a company (or a person) purchases a domain name, they’re able to specify which server that the domain name points to.
 Every domain name has a suffix that indicates which top level domain (TLD) it belongs to.
+Top-level domains serve as an instant way to understand what a website is about or where it's based.

+For example, seeing a .edu address, like in www.njit.edu will immediately inform you that the material on the website is centered around education.

+There's also a side effect TLDs, which is that because there are several options, multiple websites can use the same name but be totally different sites or companies.
+Apart from the last bit where the TLD sits, the URLs might be identical.

+For example, github.com is a website but github.org is another with the same name but different TLD, so they're actually completely different websites.

+It's for this reason that some companies will register multiple TLDs so that anyone going to the other, non-primary URLs, will still land on the company's website.
+For example, google.com is how you reach Google's website, but you can also get there through google.net.
+However, google.org is a totally different website.

 There are only a limited number of such domains.
-For example:
+Here are a few for example:

 gov - Government agencies